-Considering the inadequate electricity supply and enormous capital needed to meet astronomical demand in African countries, AATIC believes Micro-grid energy sources present more economical options to achieve predictable and environment-friendly electricity for more Africans.
+Considering the inadequate electricity supply and enormous capital needed to meet astronomical power demand in African countries, AATIC supports microgrids and off-grid renewables energy sources as more economical options to achieve predictable and environment-friendly electricity in African countries.

-Africa Australia Technology + Infrastructure Conference 2017 will present technologies/business opportunities in Micro-grid sub–sectors, namely:
+Africa Australia Technology + Infrastructure Conference 2017 will feature:

 To make a presentation at AATIC 2017, please send us expression of interest via email.

 The closing date for all presentation requests is Friday 31st March 2017.

 We are excited to introduce a 2-Day Masterclass on Micro-grids immediately after AATIC 2017.

 The Masterclass is designed to give delegates the opportunity to advance their micro-grid knowledge through Australian experts.